yodrew/yodrew.github.io/_includes/cznotes.md

 Paper or e-paper is best for reading.
 Print a paper copy, or buy one: ([write](/back/services#write)).
 An 8" or 10" e-paper device from an established company will do.
 The Dasung or Onyx monitors are best for writing and working.

 Avoid backlit screens: computers, tablets, phones.
-They irritate the eyes, disrupting concentration and lowering comprehension.
+They irritate the eyes, disrupt concentration, and lower comprehension.

 ##### latest